 It can recharge the Switch ~1.5 times (extend Zelda playtime from ~2.5 hours to ~6.25 hours).
 The 2.4A max output means reduced charging with two devices connected.

 You’ll need a USB-C to USB-A cable.
-The cable included with a Pro Controller or Joy-Con Charging Grip is Nintendo’s only licensed USB-C cable.
-Any third party cable with a 56k Ohm resistor or USB-IF certification would work and be as safe.
+The cable included with a Pro Controller or Joy-Con Charging Grip would work well.